 However, you have to ensure that you’re not overdoing it.
 It will distract the visitor and shift the attention onto something else.
 The main idea of the landing page is to avoid getting the subscriber on the homepage.

 The homepage has numerous links, images, and tabs.
 This will distract the subscriber who you want to follow through a specific action which is outlined in the email.
 This is why landing pages are so useful; they cut through the distracting clutter.
 By using a landing page, you will ensure that the visitor doesn’t get sidetracked from the call to action.

-Even though it’s essential to have a single CTA button, it has to be compelling enough to make the customer purchase.
-Understandably, you are tempted to add an extra one to drive traffic as much as you can on other pages of the website such as the blog or the homepage.
+Even though it’s essential to have a single CTA button, it must be compelling enough to make the customer purchase.
+Understandably, you are tempted to add an extra one to drive traffic as much as you can on other websites, such as the blog or the homepage.
 Now it’s simply not the time.

 To make it as much practical as you possibly can, you can use language such as:

 · “Buy now.”

 · “Join free.”